Arizona State University: Luminosity Lab

-A team of students from the Luminosity Lab were finalists in NASA's 2020 BIG Idea Challenge, a national competition to build a probe to explore the darkened regions of the Moon.

-A team of students from the Luminosity Lab were among 22 finalists in the Space Robotics Challenge, one of NASA's Centennial Challenges.

-X-Prize

-In Summer 2020, Salesforce CEO Marc Beinhoff partnered with CNBC's Jim Cramer and the X-Prize Foundation, an international mask design competition with an overall prize purse of $1 million.
-A team of five students from the Luminosity Lab were the winners of the X-prize Next-gen Mask challenge, winning $500,000.
-The team received national and international press coverage and recognition as the result of being named the top mask of the competition.

 Libraries

 ASU's faculty and students are served by nine libraries across five campuses: Hayden Library, Noble Library, Music Library and Design and the Arts Library on the Tempe campus; Fletcher Library on the West campus; Downtown Phoenix campus library and Ross-Blakley Law Library at the Downtown Phoenix campus; Polytechnic campus library; and the Thunderbird Library at the Thunderbird campus.

 As of 2013, ASU's libraries held 4.5 million volumes.
 The Arizona State University library system is ranked the 34th largest research library in the United States and Canada, according to criteria established by the Association of Research Libraries that measures various aspects of quality and size of the collection.
 The university continues to grow its special collections, such as the recent addition of a privately held collection of manuscripts by poet Rubén Darío.

-Hayden Library is on Cady Mall in the center of the Tempe campus and is currently under renovation.
+Hayden Library is on Cady Mall in the center of the Tempe campus.
 It opened in 1966 and is the largest library facility at ASU.
-An expansion in 1989 created the subterranean entrance underneath Hayden Lawn and is attached to the above-ground portion of the original library.
+An expansion in 1989 created a subterranean entrance underneath Hayden Lawn and is attached to the above-ground portion of the original library.
 There are two floors underneath Hayden Lawn with a landmark known as the "Beacon of Knowledge" rising from the center.
 The underground library lights the beacon at night.
+More expansions were completed in 2013 and 2020.

-The 2013 Capital Improvement Plan, approved by the Arizona Board of Regents, incorporates a $35 million repurposing and renovation project for Hayden Library.
+The 2013 capital improvement plan approved by the Arizona Board of Regents, incorporated a $35 million repurposing and renovation project for Hayden Library.
 The open air moat area that serves as an outdoor study space will be enclosed to increase indoor space for the library.
 Along with increasing space and renovating the facility, the front entrance of Hayden Library was rebuilt.